dfrdn/gulapa-law/content/lawyers/marie-yasmin-m-sanchez.md

 startDate: 2019-03-05T18:23:51.160Z
 email: yassanchez@gulapalaw.com
 mobile: "#"
-description: Yas is an Of Counsel for Gulapa Law.
+description: Yas is an Of counsel for Gulapa Law.
 She is currently based in New York, with a focus on contracts and technology transactions.
 image: /img/yas_hgp0956.jpg
 admissions: